 On another level of the mansion you can see where the china was stored.
 Being a lover of china, I especially liked this space.

 We also toured the bedrooms in this home but I’m going to skip over those and share the Servant’s Tour that we did.
 This tour showed us the basement where all of the work happened that ran the house, especially in the summer when it was party season.

 Pinning helps my blog posts get discovered by others on Pinterest.
-I hope that you will pin this post to your travel or vacation board so that others will can enjoy reading it.
+Please pin this post to your travel or vacation board so that others can enjoy reading it.